EugZol/datacaster/transaction.md

 As shown in the example, `cast_around { |value, inner| ...}.around(*casters)` works in the following manner: it yields incoming value as the first argument (`value`) and casters specified in `.around(...)` part as the second argument (`inner`) to the block given.
 Casters are automatically joined with `steps` if there are more than one.

 Block may call `steps.(value)` to execute casters in a regular manner.
 Block must return a kind of `Datacaster::Result`. `steps.(...)` will always return `Datacaster::Result`, so that result could be passed as a `cast_around` result, as shown in the example.

+Note that `run` is a predefined Datacaster method, not specific to Transaction.